CONSULTING · HEALTHCARE OPERATIONS

 Practice Consulting

-Practice consulting is our core service line and the one where our operator experience shows up most clearly.
-We own and run a multi-location network of musculoskeletal and regenerative medicine clinics — managing payer contracts, revenue cycle, compliance, staffing, and technology on a live P&L every week.
-Every consulting engagement draws directly from that operational playbook.
+Healthcare practice consulting is our core service line and the one where our healthcare practice consulting experience shows up most clearly.
+We own and run a multi-location network of musculoskeletal and regenerative medicine clinics — managing payer contracts, compliance, staffing, and technology on a live P&L every week.
+Every healthcare practice consulting engagement draws directly from that operational playbook.

-Engagements are structured as 90-day projects with a named deliverable, not open-ended retainers.
-You get a scoped outcome — a renegotiated payer contract, a denial-recovery project, a compliance remediation — with a clear handoff at the end.
+Healthcare practice consulting engagements are structured as 90-day projects with a named deliverable, not open-ended retainers.
+You get a scoped outcome — a renegotiated payer contract, a credentialing overhaul, a compliance remediation — with a clear handoff at the end.

 Engagement types